-Our rating reflects our opinion on the likelihood of the timely payment of interest, or interest distribution in the case of beneficiary certificates, allowing for a three-month grace period, and the ultimate repayment of principal by the transaction's legal final maturity date.
+Our preliminary rating reflects our opinion on the likelihood of the timely payment of interest, or interest distribution in the case of beneficiary certificates, allowing for a three-month grace period, and the ultimate repayment of principal by the transaction's legal final maturity date.

-Our rating reflects the following:
+Our preliminary rating reflects the following:

-- We assume a foreclosure frequency for the loan receivables in the notes' underlying asset pool of about 11.6% under a stress level commensurate with our 'AAA' rating and about 2.1% under a stress level commensurate with our 'B' rating (base-case scenario).
-These rates, which reflect our view of the credit quality of the underlying assets, are prior to adjustments we apply to account for the transaction's convertible pro rata pay structure. - We also assume a loss severity rate of about 16% for defaulted receivables under our 'AAA' stress scenario. - We apply projected losses (net loss rate after accounting for recoveries from defaulted loans) subject to a floor of 0.35% in our base-case scenario and 4.0% at the 'AAA' rating level, as set out in our Japanese RMBS criteria (see "Methodology And Assumptions For Rating Japanese RMBS," published Dec.
-19, 2014).
+- We assume a foreclosure frequency for the expected loan receivables of about 34.5% under a stress level commensurate with our 'AAA' rating and about 3.8% under a stress level commensurate with our 'B' rating.
+These rates, which reflect our view of the credit quality of the underlying assets, are prior to adjustments we apply to account for the transaction's